-UI - Aktia EM Local Currecy Bond+ Legal entity identifier (Lei-Code): 529900OSW3MHGCB3M082 Environmental and/or social characteristics Does this financial product have a sustainab le investment objective? • • □ Yes ● ○ ⊠ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments.
+Product name: UI - Aktia EM Local Currecy Bond+ Environmental and/or social Legal entity identifier (Lei-Code): 5299000SW3MHGCB3M082 characteristics Does this financial product have a sustainab ■ ■ □ Yes le investment objective? ■ ○ 図 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % or sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments.